-The School's DSL is Jo Creber, the Deputy Head Pastoral and she is supported by Evie Chatham as DDSL and an extended safeguarding team.
+The School's DSL is Jo Creber, the Deputy Head Pastoral and she is supported by Alex Prockter as DDSL and an extended safeguarding team.
 In the absence of the DSL, reports should be made to the DDSL.
 This ensures there is the required cover for the role at all times.
 The following members of staff all have level 3 training to support the wider work of safeguarding and are part of the safeguarding team:

-- Alex Prockter Deputy Head, Head of Prep DDSL, EYFS DSL - Hattie Taylor Director of Pupils - Jo Talkington Head of Boarding and designated teacher for Looked After Children

-- · Sarah Gensmantel -Deputy Head of Boarding

-- Liz Eldridge School Counsellor
+- Hattie Taylor Director of Pupils - Jo Talkington Head of Boarding and designated teacher for Looked After Children - · Sarah Gensmantel -Deputy Head of Boarding - Liz Eldridge School Counsellor

-- Jannicke Stevens PSHE Co-ordinator
+Jannicke Stevens - PSHE Co-ordinator